Get 80% off your plan for your first 3 months*

 Cash flow crunches happen when money coming in slows down but expenses keep going out.
 This is one of the biggest threats to small business survival during a recession, as research shows they are often more vulnerable to cash flow problems than larger companies, according to ATO analysis, due to volatile profitability and lower retained earnings.

-"Most small businesses only hold enough cash to run for 2–3 months," says Cowling.
+"Most small businesses only hold enough cash to run for two to three months," says Cowling.
 "So when their sales take a 10% dive, and then their customers start paying late, the cash situation gets really difficult really fast."

 "Employees have been so hard to find and the recession will be over in 12 months, maybe 18; so why would a business lay people off unless they really had no other option?"